ninewise/dissertation/rebuttal.md

 ### General comments

-> My only general comment pertaining to the dissertation is that
+> My only general comment pertaining to the dissertation is that there
-> there is sometimes some confusion throughout between protein (i.e.
+> is sometimes some confusion throughout between protein (i.e. the
-> the biological entity) & amino acid sequence; DNA and nucleotide
+> biological entity) & amino acid sequence; DNA and nucleotide sequence;
-> sequence; organism and genome, etc… This can be quite confusing to
+> organism and genome, etc...
+This can be quite confusing to read for
-> read for a molecular biologist.
-Make sure to clearly distinguish
+> a molecular biologist.
+Make sure to clearly distinguish biological
-> biological entities from their representations.
-I tried to flag as
+> entities from their representations.
+I tried to flag as many instances
-> many instances of such conflation the annotated PDF of the thesis,
+> of such conflation the annotated PDF of the thesis, but I advise
-> but I advise careful proofreading.
+> careful proofreading.

 ### Specific comments: